 Comfort

-Our testers try out each circulation booster and rate how comfortable they are to use, what the pads feel like underfoot and how intense the levels are.
+Our testers try out each product and rate how comfortable it is to use, what the pads feel like underfoot and how intense the levels are.

 feet on a black circulation booster